 1. Understanding Tax Treaties, Permanent Establishment and Nexus

 The first thing international sellers need to know is that while they believe that national tax treaties apply universally and are therefore not subject to sales or use tax, the fact is that these treaties are not always recognized by U.S. States.
-According to SalesTaxSupport, sellers will be subject to state, use and local taxes, if nexus rules apply.
+Sellers will be subject to state, use and local taxes, if nexus rules apply.
 Therefore international sellers need to understand American nexus rules for any states they are operating in rather than the guidelines of permanent establishment, which are the go-to rules for determining fixed place of business for VAT in the European Union.
 There are times when a permanent establishment is not created but nexus rules do apply, thereby making the company liable for sales and use tax.